apache/logging-log4cxx/src/site/markdown/qt-support.md

 routed to Log4cxx, a message handler for Qt must be installed.

-Log4cxx provides a cmake build option `LOG4CXX_QT_SUPPORT=ON` which adds allows you to use QString values in a logging request.
-Building with LOG4CXX_QT_SUPPORT=ON also adds the log4cxx::qt namespace methods for directing Qt messages to Log4cxx and using the Qt event loop to process a configuration file change.
+Log4cxx provides a cmake build option `LOG4CXX_QT_SUPPORT=ON` which adds the log4cxx::qt namespace methods for directing Qt messages to Log4cxx and using the Qt event loop to process a configuration file change.
+Use the target `log4cxx-qt` instead of `log4cxx` in your `target_link_libraries` cmake directive.
+Also, including `log4cxx-qt/logger.h` allows you to use QString values in the LOG4CXX_WARN, LOG4CXX_INFO, LOG4CXX_DEBUG etc. macros.

 To install a message handler that will route the Qt logging messages through Log4cxx, include the messagehandler.h and call